ndhorton/ls170/ls171/http_request_response/http_request_response_notes.md

+3:9 **<u>Summary</u>**

+* HTTP is a stateless protocol.
+This means that each request/response cycle is independent of the request and responses that came before or those that come after
+* Statefulness can be simulated through techniques which use session IDs, cookies, and AJAX

+4:1 <u>**What to Focus On**</u>

+* At its core, HTTP is a set of rules concerned with the syntax and structure of messages exchanged between applications
+* HTTP is a Request-Response protocol

 ## Explain the difference between `GET` and `POST`, and know when to choose each

 3:4 **<u>HTTP Book: What is a URL?</u>**